SINTEF/olmo/olmo_db/README.md

   3. Move the unzipped folder into `./backups/` (so docker sees it)
   4. Go into the container (`docker exec -it influxdb bash`)
   5. Restore: `influxd restore -portable /backups/influxbackup_20220110/`

+# Some manual operations

+These could almost be considered 'issues' with the repo, although they may never be addressed.

+ * Build up of backup files in portal.azure.com (oceanlabdlcontaier/influx_backups).
+I just delete 'exponentially' older ones.
+ * Build up of files on torfinn2.
+Older ones are deleted (as the data should be in influx/azure)
+ * Build up of log files on tofrinn2 and Grafana_vm1.
+Occasionally put into a folder with a final date of iles in that folder.

+This can remove all files in a folder older then 7 days:
+`find * -mtime +7 -exec rm {} \;`